How People Describe This Pain Pattern

 People hold their arm up like they have it on top of the steering wheel.
 They trace along the outside of their shoulder and say, “It hurts right here, and sometimes in my forearm.“

 When I ask them if there is a motion that they can use to reproduce it, they crook the elbow slightly, hold their arm up at shoulder level and turn it like they are steering a car.
-They often remark that it bothers them when they hold their arm on the steering wheel for a long period or if they cross mid-line.
+They often remark that it bothers them when they hold their arm on the steering wheel for a long period or cross mid-line.

-Some weightlifters also complain of this when doing lat pull-downs or shoulder presses.
-People also complain of this when they sleep on that shoulder with the arm extended so that the elbow is above their head.
+Also, people complain of this when they sleep on that shoulder with the arm extended so that the elbow is above their head.

-He has written and taught about anatomy, trigger points and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia where he sees clients.
+He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.

 *This site is undergoing major changes.
 We are reformatting and expanding the posts to make them easier to read.
 The result will also be more accessible and will include more patterns with better self-care.
 In the meanwhile, there may be inconsistency in formatting, content presentation, and readability.
 Until we get older posts updated, please excuse our mess.